Back

 • Managing Vast and Varied Data Sources: Telecom operators are dealing with a flood of data from traditional sources like call records and text messages, combined with new streams from IoT devices and 5G technology.
 This data isn’t just vast, it’s incredibly varied, spanning from structured formats like billing information to unstructured data from social media interactions.

-• Ensuring Accurate Billing and Revenue Recognition: With so much data, ensuring accurate billing is like finding a needle in a haystack.
-Operators must sift through millions of data points to ensure every call, data usage, or service is billed correctly.
+With so much data, ensuring accurate billing can be like finding a needle in a haystack.
+Operators must sift through millions of data points to ensure every call, data usage or service is billed correctly.

 • Protecting Against Revenue Leakage and Fraud: With the increasing complexity of services and networks, fraudsters are finding new and innovative ways to exploit vulnerabilities.

-Revenue leakage – where operators lose revenue due to errors or omissions in billing, service delivery, or record-keeping – is another critical concern.
+Revenue leakage, where operators lose revenue due to errors or omissions in billing, service delivery, or record-keeping – is another critical concern.
 It’s like having a leak in a bucket, you might not notice it at first, but over time, it can drain a significant amount of resources.

-It’s not just about storing data, it’s about unlocking the potential of this data to drive better business decisions, enhance customer experiences, and stay ahead in a competitive market.
+Telecom operators face unique challenges so they need unique solutions that are quick to implement and easy to manage.
+It’s not just about storing data, it’s about unlocking the potential of this data to drive better business decisions, enhance customer experiences and stay ahead in a competitive market.